 Council participates in an employer sponsored Defined Benefits Superannuation Scheme, and makes contributions as determined by the Superannuation Scheme's Trustees.
 Member Councils bear responsibility of ensuring there are sufficient funds available to pay out the required benefits as they fall due.
 The Scheme's most recent full actuarial review indicated that the Net Assets of the Scheme were not sufficient to meet the accrued benefits of the Scheme's Defined Benefit member category with member councils required to make significantly higher contributions in future years.
-The Local Government Superannuation Scheme is a defined benefit plan that has been determined to be a "multi-employer fund" for the purposes of AASB 119 and hence is unable to provide Council with an accurate estimate of its share of the net deficit and accordingly Council has not recorded any net liability from its defined benefit scheme obligations in accordance with AASB119.
-Future contributions made to the defined benefits scheme to rectify the net deficit position will be recognised as an expense when they become payable - similar to the accounting for defined contributions plans.
+The Local Government Superannuation Scheme is a defined benefit plan that has been determined to be a "multi-employer fund" for the purposes of AASB 119 and hence is unable to provide Council with an accurate estimate of its share of the net deficit and accordingly Council has not recorded any net liability from its defined benefit scheme to rectify the net deficit position will be recognised as an expense when they become payable - similar to the accounting for defined contributions plans.